 But what type of exercise is best and how much do you need?
 And how can you make sure you’re exercising safely if you have heart disease or other health conditions?
 We answer these questions and more.

-What is the best heart exercise?
+What kind of exercise heart helps your heart work more efficiently?
 Four types of heart healthy workouts

 1. Cardio for heart health